Coin Collecting Guide for Beginners Logo

 These coins were also in the regular coin set for 1976, but they were not made of the silver composition.
 They were a nickel and copper alloy.

-Official coin sets were not released by the U.S. Mint in 1982 and 1983.
+Official sets of coins were not released by the U.S. Mint in 1982 and 1983.

 Proof coin sets are also official coin sets from the United States Mint except that the coins contained in each yearly set are all proof coins.